 -125 to + 200

-Gage length is the distance along the specimen upon which extension calculations are made.
+Gage length is the distance along with the specimen upon which extension calculations are made.
 The gage length is sometimes taken as the distance between the grips.

 It ranges from 0.2 mm to 100 mm, but a length of 3 mm to 6 mm is generally recommended for the common applications.

-Select a shorter gage (3mm) if you are limited to mounting space, if a localized strain gradient needs to be measured (on a fillet, hole, or notch with a small diameter (< 25 mm), or if accuracy isn't critical.
+Select a shorter gage (< 3mm) if you are limited to mounting space if a localized strain gradient needs to be measured (on a fillet, hole, or notch with a small diameter (< 25 mm), or if accuracy isn't critical.

-Select a longer gage (6mm) if you need to install gage really fast.
+Select a longer gage (> 6mm) if you need to install gage really fast.
 If the gage is longer it is easier to install it, if heat dissipation is an issue (longer gage is less sensitive to heat), if the measured object has non-homogeneous material properties, such as concrete, if you want to save money.
-Gages with length of 5.0 - 12.5 mm are usually less expensive than gages of other lengths.
+Gages with a length of 5.0 - 12.5 mm are usually less expensive than gages of other lengths.

 2. Selection based on gage resistance: